cryptopunksnotdead/legal/README.md

-Note:  I documentend and posted the call to help first to [r/CryptoPunksDev](https://old.reddit.com/r/CryptoPunksDev) (where I am the founder / admin of the subreddit)  and the subreddit got banned (closed-down without notice) on February 28th, 2023  -
+Note:  I documentend and posted the call to help first to [r/CryptoPunksDev](https://old.reddit.com/r/CryptoPunksDev) (where I am the founder / mod of the subreddit)  and the subreddit got banned (closed-down without notice) on February 28th, 2023  -
 I assume for a post where I ask for help, that is, "Please, Help - Who Is The Crypto Bro (Or Who Are The Buy-Out Investor(s)) Behind the Anonymous (1000) More Punks Operation - Any Tips & (Inside) Information Welcome"
 Believe it or not - the anoynmous crypto bro(s) behind "More Punks" claim a violation of Reddit's content policy against  harassing content and delete a forum with hundreds of posts and a 3-year-history